RetroPie/RetroPie-Docs/docs/lr-mame2003.md

-**Please check https://github.com/petrockblog/RetroPie-Setup/wiki/MAME for for basic information about controls and managing ROMs - this page is for specific information about the mame2003 emulator's features.**
+**Please check the [MAME documentation](https://github.com/petrockblog/RetroPie-Setup/wiki/MAME) for for basic information about controls and managing ROMs - this page is for specific information about the mame2003 emulator's features.**

 lr-mame2003 is a popular choice for the Raspberry Pi 2 and up, as it combines a large romset (MAME 0.78) playing host to most 2D-era arcade games that people would be interested in, and a broad set of features.
 It also is still a relatively old MAME core, which is actually a good thing for lower-end hardware such as the Raspberry Pis, as later MAME cores feature increasingly accurate emulation which requires greater CPU power.